The Woodland Edge Garden

 Rosa rugosa.
-The RAMANAS ROSE is a fairly common hedge plant in Britain.
+The Ramanas Rose is a fairly common hedge plant in Britain.
 A fast-growing and vigorously suckering deciduous shrub, it grows up to 2 metres tall.
 It is very tolerant of maritime exposure and of poor sandy soils.
 The fruit ripens from mid to late summer, it is deliciously sweet and has a very rich flavour.
-A rather fiddly fruit to eat, however, because there is only a fairly thin layer of fruit over a centre comprised of many seeds.
+However, it is rather fiddly to eat, because there is only a fairly thin layer of fruit over a centre comprised of many seeds.
 It is important not to eat these seeds since they have small hairs on them and these can act as gastric irritants.

 Rubus phoenicolasius.
-The JAPANESE WINEBERRY is a deciduous shrub that can grow up to 3 metres tall.
+The Japanese Wineberry is a deciduous shrub that can grow up to 3 metres tall.
 It has biennial stems in the same way as other raspberries, new stems being produced each year that flower in their second year and then die.
 The orange fruit is about 10mm in diameter and is produced in late summer.
-It is very juicy and has a very nice raspberry flavour.
-One very useful aspect of this fruit is that the plant very conveniently wraps up each developing fruit in the calyx of the flower, only unwrapping it as the fruit ripens.
+It is very juicy and has a raspberry flavour.
+One useful aspect of this fruit is that the plant very conveniently wraps up each developing fruit in the calyx of the flower, only unwrapping it as the fruit ripens.
 This does mean that the fruit is almost always maggot-free.

 Ugni molinae.
-You are going to have to live in a very mild area of the country to enjoy the fruit of the CHILEAN GUAVA, but it you don't then it is well worth considering a move just so that you can eat this exquisite fruit.
+You are going to have to live in a very mild area of the country to enjoy the fruit of the Chilean Guava, but it you don’t then it is well worth considering a move just so that you can eat this exquisite fruit.
 An evergreen shrub, it grows about 2 metres tall and wide, prefers a sunny position though it will also tolerate some shade, and is reasonably wind-resistant.
 The fruit, which is a bit smaller than a blackcurrant, has a delicious aromatic flavour that has been described as a cross between a wild strawberry and a guava.
 In fact no words can do justice to this fruit - you have to eat it to believe it.
-To me it is just ambrosia.

 The Herbaceous Layer

 This layer is generally lower than the shrubs, growing both around and under them.
 It is made up of perennial plants that do not form a woody framework, though some of them are evergreen, and includes both sun-loving and shade-tolerant species.
 There are a lot of annual and biennial species that could also be grown here, including many of the conventional vegetables such as beetroots, broad beans and lettuces.
-Several of the more vigorous herbaceous herbs, such as the MINTS, LEMON BALM HORSERADISH and OREGANO will also grow very well here.
+Several of the more vigorous herbaceous herbs, such as the mints, lemon balm, horseradish and oregano will also grow very well in temperate climates

 Bunias orientalis.
-TURKISH ROCKET grows into a clump about 75cm tall and wide.
-It is a very easily grown plant, succeeding in most soils and preferring a sunny position, though I have also seen it growing well in the light shade of a woodland garden.
+Turkish Rocket grows into a clump about 75cm tall and wide.
+It is a very easily grown plant, succeeding in most soils and preferring a sunny position, though it can also grow well in the light shade of a woodland garden.
 The plants are also tolerant of considerable neglect and, once established, will grow quite well even in long grass.
 The young leaves have a mild flavour that is a cross between cabbage and radish.
 They go very well in a mixed salad and when cooked make an excellent vegetable.
 They are available early in the year, usually towards the end of winter, and the plant will continue to produce leaves until late autumn, with a bit of a gap when the plant is in flower.

 Campanula species.
 This is a very large genus that contains some very desirable ornamental plants.
 They are in general fairly easy to grow, most of them preferring a position in full sun and all of them requiring a well-drained soil.
 They are little bothered by pests and diseases, though slugs adore the leaves and can totally decimate the plants in wet weather.
-All members of this genus have more or less edible leaves, and some of them have such nice tasting leaves that I am amazed they are not better known.
-In addition, they also produce beautiful and very tasty flowers which really enhance both the appearance and flavour of a salad.
-I will only list a few of our favourites here, though feel free to try any other species you might be growing since none of them are poisonous.
-C. glomerata.
-Native to Britain, the CLUSTERED BELLFLOWER grows about 1 metre tall and 60cm wide.
-It does well in full sun and dappled shade, flowering in early to mid summer.
-Both the leaves and the flowers have a mild flavour with a pleasant sweetness.
+All members of this genus have more or less edible leaves, and some of them have such nice tasting leaves that it is surprising they are not better known.
+In addition, they also produce beautiful and very tasty flowers that really enhance both the appearance and flavour of a salad.
+A few favourites are mentioned here, though feel free to try any other species you might be growing since none of them are poisonous.

 C. punctata.
 The CHINESE RAMPION grows about 35cm tall, spreading to form a clump 75cm or more wide.
 Flowering in mid summer, this very attractive plant has a reputation for being difficult in some gardens whilst it can also be quite invasive in others.
 It can succeed in full sun or dappled shade and will probably do best in a light, well drained soil.
 Both the flowers and the leaves have a pleasantly sweet flavour.